ColinIndieDev/Digit-Recognition-AI/README.md

 Here we create an instance of our neural network before and set the amount of neurons in the input, hidden and output layer.
 When training we refer to the train images `trainImages` and train labels `Y`.
 Additionally the learn rate is set to `0.1` and we want the training to go until `50` epochs.

 That is enough for now because we want to test our AI and how good it is.
 We measure its performance by "feeding" our neural network with the test data (10.000 images).
 Here we need "forwardpropagation".
 Forwardpropagation is used to get the results from our 10 output neurons.
-First we already converted our 28x28 grayscale image into a vector of the size 784 containing the grayscale value between 0 and 1.
+First we already converted our 28x28 grayscale image into 28 different vectors each of the size of 28 containing the grayscale value between 0 and 1.
 Then we calculate the result of our hidden neurons like this:

 `for (int i = 0; i < hidden.size(); i++) {`\
 `   float sum = b1[i];`\